-Crypto loans have certain downsides that borrowers must note before initiating a crypto loan.
+Crypto loans have certain downsides that borrowers must note before initiating one.
 They are as follows:

 Volatility is part and parcel of the crypto market.
-The prices of assets can move dramatically, causing gains or losses to holders.
+Asset prices can fluctuate dramatically, resulting in gains or losses for holders.
 This also affects collateral backing crypto loans.

-As earlier stated, volatility can cause a borrower's LTV to go up, and if the loan is not paid back or balanced on time, the borrower's assets can be liquidated to cover the loan.
-Most platforms have a threshold of 85% LTV, above which the position will be liquidated at a possibly unfavorable market price.
+As earlier stated, volatility can cause a borrower's LTV to go up, and if the loan is not paid back or repaid on time, the borrower's assets can be liquidated to cover the loan.
+Most platforms have a limit of 85% LTV, over which the position will be sold at a market price that may not be good.

 No Guaranteed Compensation If The Platform's Security Is Compromised

 Crypto lending platforms do not have FDIC insurance like traditional banks.
-This means that one can permanently lose the collateral locked in a platform if there are security breaches or platform collapse.
+This means that if there is a security breach or the platform falls down, the collateral can be lost for good.

-However, borrowers can greatly reduce this risk by thoroughly researching a platform before interacting with it.
+But borrowers can reduce this risk a lot by doing a lot of research on a platform before using it.
 Some platforms have security measures in place, and insure deposits up to $100 million.

 No Access To One’s Assets

-Crypto borrowers select a loan term during which their assets will be locked in the lending platform.
+Crypto borrowers select a loan term during which their assets will be locked on the lending platform.
 However, this can pose a challenge, especially in times of extreme price movements.

 Borrowers will be unable to cash out if prices surge before the market corrects.
 They will also be unable to exit a position if prices fall significantly.